 Progenitor cells are also involved in creating new hair.
 They’re similar to stem cells in that they can change (differentiate) into different types of cell.
 But, progenitor cells can only differentiate into one specific "target" cell type, and have a fixed number of cell divisions, whereas stem cells can differentiate into many cell types and divide indefinitely.

 So, given that there are several cell types that form a follicle, this might suggest that stem cells are more useful than progenitor cells.

-However, studies have shown that a bald scalp appears to be deficient in progenitor cells, but not in stem cells.
-Something, it seems, stops stem cells from producing progenitor cells.
+However, studies have shown that a bald scalp appears to be deficient in progenitor cells, but not stem cells.
+Something, it seems, stops stem cells producing progenitor cells.

 There are plenty of other potential problems too…

 An alternative way to use hair stem cells might be to rejuvenate existing follicles rather than trying to create new ones.
 The hair loss process causes a gradual miniaturisation of the hair follicles.
 So, if the implanted stem cells could somehow regenerate these follicles, then healthy hair regrowth might be restored.

 The advantages of this approach would be that the problems mentioned above concerning angle of hair growth, hair density and distribution, would not apply since the original hair follicles would already have a natural distribution and orientation.

 So far, progress has been mixed.
 Due to the sheer cost and complexity of stem cell cloning research and development through to a commercially available product, very few companies are involved with this challenging type of biotechnology.

 And those that are involved have had plenty of problems and delays to contend with.
 For example, back in 2010, insufficient results and inadequate funding forced the UK company Intercytex to cancel its phase III trials and close down its hair regeneration business.

 Other companies that have been leading the way include: Aderans Research Institute (ARI), Histogen Inc. and Replicel Life Sciences.